24 Hours in Nairobi: How to Spend One Day in Kenya’s Capital City

 2:00 Explore the Maasai Market or City Market

-Maasai Market in Nairobi, Kenya
+jewelry at the Maasai Market in Nairobi, Kenya

 After lunch, walk to the nearby City Market, the main souvenir market in the city.
 Even if you don’t plan on buying anything, this market is an experience in and of itself.
 Grab yourself a snack from one of the various food stalls or admire the beautiful beaded Maasai jewelry on display.
 Just be prepared to haggle, and haggle hard.
 Many vendors will try to pressure you to purchase from them or buy multiple items.
 Don’t be afraid to walk away, even if you feel rude.